SimHoZebs/personal-site/content/blogs/Rust made me rethink everything.md

 let character = string[0]; //"H"
 ```

 Not in Rust!
-Here, characters are UTF-8, meaning they may be 1 to 4 bytes in size.
-This size variability prevents the program from iterating over a string like an ASCII string.
-Because of this, all characters must first be decoded to have a fixed size of 4 bytes before the string they can be accessed by index (Decoding returns an array of `char`, not `String`, which are different in Rust).
+Here, characters are encoded in UTF-8, meaning they may be 1 to 4 bytes in size.
+This variability makes it impossible to locate a specific character's position in a string in memory.
+Instead, the string must be decoded to have each character as a fixed size of 4 bytes before they can be accessed by index.
+This converts `String` to a `Vec<char>` - a data type we are more familiar with.

 ```rust
 //Rust